-3.1.2.1.2 Use of Renewable Energy
+3.1.3.1.2 Use of Renewable Energy

 Even though the aforesaid energy-saving equipment have been used, the Group understands that the consumption of municipal electricity supply will inevitably generate a considerable amount of GHG.
-Therefore, the use of solar energy and other forms of renewable energy will be considered where appropriate:
+Therefore, the use of solar energy and other forms of renewable energy will be considered in due course.